goutamkushwah/Project-loop/readme.md

 1. Every feedback item is embedded on ingestion; the vector is stored (pgvector or a vectors table)
 2. On a question, the question itself is embedded and the top-K most similar feedback items are retrieved
-3. Those items are passed to Claude as context, with an explicit instruction: *answer only from the provided feedback; if the answer isn't present, say so*
+3. Those items are passed to Gemini as context, with an explicit instruction: *answer only from the provided feedback; if the answer isn't present, say so*
 4. The answer is returned along with the list of feedback items used, so the response can be verified

 ### Report Generation (AI4)
-The period's stats (top themes, counts, sentiment deltas, a few representative quotes) are **pre-computed in code**, and Claude is asked to write the narrative around those numbers.
+The period's stats (top themes, counts, sentiment deltas, a few representative quotes) are **pre-computed in code**, and Gemini is asked to write the narrative around those numbers.
 This keeps the report accurate and cost-efficient, and prevents the model from hallucinating figures.

-> **Cost, safety, and keys:** The Claude API key stays server-side only — never shipped to the browser or committed to Git.
+> **Cost, safety, and keys:** The Gemini API key stays server-side only — never shipped to the browser or committed to Git.
 Classification runs on ingest and results are cached; the model is never called on every page render.

 ---